+Forms are a great tool for every team, providing tremendous value in terms of time saving, standardization, information flow, compliance, and more.
+They are easy to setup, and are highly adopted by team members as they make things easier for everyone.
 Automating processes and standardizing them is something that is important for every business.
-Forms allow your employees to fill in reports, forms, checklists, requests, and more, all from their mobile app.
+Our Forms feature allows your employees to fill in reports, forms, checklists, requests, and more, all from their mobile app.

 Forms automate and simplify the information gathering from your team: Whether it's a weekly checklist, an incident report or a confirmation of a recent policy release, forms are always available for your team and are easy to fill with just a few clicks.